1 | Eastern stripe-bellied sand snake |

 Meizodon semiornatus are simple to recognise as younglings.
 Their black and grey cross bands resemble few other snakes in the southern African neighbourhood.
 But with age, these blend together into a monolithic grey blob.
 Their faces also have white markings which gradually shrink in size.
 The longest semiornate snake ever measured 76.7cm, a female from Tanzania.
 The longest male measured 61.9cm, also from Tanzania.

 Xenocalamus transvaalensis are always yellow and black, but this varies in proportion.
 Sometimes they’re black, shiny yet bland, while other times, the yellow between the scales expands and the black shrinks to dots.
-This species has tiny black eyes and averages at 30cm long.
+This species has tiny black eyes and averages at just 30cm long, with a maximum of 47cm.
 Instead of being a roaring, majestic 600 pound beast which looks cool but attracts the attention of virtually every killer in the savannah, Xenocalamus transvaalensis stays quiet and flies under the radar.

 This snake is believed to feed on reptiles, specifically limbless skinks.
 In southern Mozambique, they overlap (but don’t interbreed) with another of their family members: the slender quill-snouted snake (Xenocalamus bicolor).
 Some snakes lay dozens of eggs, as insurance against hungry alligators or eagles.
 Quill-snouted snakes lay two large eggs instead, which are elongated and measure 28 x 6mm.